o19s/trireme/README.md

 * blist - Replacement for Python's list, used by the C* driver, if ignored the driver will complain about using a pure python version.
 * lz4 - Compression used by the C* driver
-* cassandra-driver - DataStax driver for connecting with DSE, used when creating and dropping keyspaces
+* cassandra-driver - DataStax driver for connecting with Cassandra, used when creating and dropping keyspaces
 * requests - HTTP Client, used when communicating with the Solr APIs
 * invoke - Task execution tool & library.
 This is used to run the exposed migration tasks